How to choose your investment options

 What happens next?

 You can submit switch requests until 4pm (AEST/AEDT) each business day and we’ll apply the change to your account the next business day.
-If you submit a request after 4pm (AEST/AEDT) or on a public holiday or weekend, we’ll process it the next business day.
+If you submit a request after 4pm (AEST/AEDT) or on a public holiday or weekend, we’ll process it effective the following business day.

 Need to cancel your request?